MiguelHenri/SCC0202/README.md

 # 📖 Summary:
 Practicing the implementation of Abstract Data Types (ADTs) in C.

-  :warning: CODE IN PORTUGUESE :flag_pt: :flag_br:
+  :warning: CODE IN PORTUGUESE 🇵🇹 🇧🇷

 # Projects:
 - `Travelling Salesman Problem`: "simple" solution to this problem using linked lists.